ranikay/CSCI5622-CourseProject/README.md

 | ER                   | Does the protein localize to the ER                      |            Binary            |
 | Cytoplasm            | Does the protein localize to the cytoplasm               |            Binary            |
 | Ribosome             | Does the protein localize to the ribosome                |            Binary            |

+TO DO: add Gene Ontology terms about protein and gene function